 The Securities and Exchange Commission (SEC) works with a global network of securities regulators and law enforcement authorities to facilitate cross-border regulatory compliance and help ensure that international borders are not used to escape detection and prosecution of fraudulent securities activities.
 In connection with these efforts, the SEC has obtained personal data of non-U.S. citizens.

 The SEC has safeguards in place to protect personal data, as discussed further below.
 In addition, the SEC adheres to the Fair Information Practice Principles (FIPPs) and applicable laws to ensure suitable privacy protections are appropriately afforded to all persons, regardless of citizenship and immigration status with respect to all information about individuals that it collects, maintains, uses, or disseminates.
-The SEC has also signed the IOSCO Administrative Arrangement for the transfer of personal data between European Economic Area (“EEA”) and non-EEA securities regulators (“the Administrative Arrangement”) and is committed to have in place the safeguards set out in the Administrative Arrangement.
+The SEC has also signed the IOSCO Administrative Arrangement for the transfer of personal data between European Economic Area (“EEA”) and non-EEA securities regulators (“the Administrative Arrangement”) and the Administrative Arrangement for the transfer of personal data with the United Kingdom Financial Conduct Authority (“the FCA Administrative Arrangement”) and is committed to have in place the safeguards set out in the Administrative Arrangement and the FCA Administrative Arrangement.

 How and Why Does the SEC Process and Transfer Personal Data